A SAT-based Approach for Specification, Analysis, and Justification of Reductions between NP-complete Problems: Verification of Reductions between -complete Problems using

-For a graph $G$ with $n$ vertices there is {\em $k$-colouring} if graph's vertices can be labeled by $k$ colours such that no two adjacent vertices share the same colour.
+For a graph $G$ with $n$ vertices there is a {\em $k$-colouring} if the graph's vertices can be labeled by $k$ colours such that no two adjacent vertices share the same colour.
 For $k>2$, the {\em $k$-colouring problem} is \np-complete.

-We can prove that the $3$-colouring problem is \np-complete, by showing that it belongs to \np, and by reducing 3\sat to it (assuming that it is already known that 3\sat is \np-complete, see Example \ref{ex:sat-3sat}).
+We can prove that the $3$-colouring problem is \np-complete by showing that it belongs to \np and by reducing 3\sat to it (assuming that it is already known that 3\sat is \np-complete, see Example \ref{ex:sat-3sat}).
 In the standard reduction, the resulting graph is constructed as follows \cite{AlgorithmDesignKleinberg}:

-\begin{itemize} \item Three nodes\footnote{Sometimes called True, False, and Neutral or Base node.} $T$, $F$, $N$ are constructed and connected by edges. \item For each variable $v$ from the input 3\sat formulae, the nodes $v$ and $\neg v$ are constructed, connected, and both connected to the node $N$. \item For each clause from the input 3\sat formulae, one \say{gadget graph} (see figure below) is created, with its three \say{inputs} connected to three nodes in the clause, and with its output connected to both the node $N$ and the node $F$. \end{itemize}
+\begin{itemize} \item Three nodes\footnote{Sometimes called True, False, and Neutral or Base node.} $T$, $F$, $N$ are constructed and connected by edges. \item For each variable $v$ from the input 3\sat formula, the nodes $v$ and $\neg v$ are constructed, connected, and both connected to the node $N$. \item For each clause from the input 3\sat formula, one \say{gadget graph} (see figure below) is created, with its three \say{inputs} connected to three nodes in the clause, and with its output connected to both the node $N$ and the node $F$. \end{itemize}

 The input 3\sat formula is satisfiable iff the resulting graph is 3-colourable.
 The figure below illustrates the reduction for the input 3\sat formula $(u \vee \neg v \vee w) \wedge (v \vee x \vee y)$.\footnote{Example from \url{https://cgi.csc.liv.ac.uk/~igor/COMP309/3CP.pdf}}